CDU-HIT238/slides/week2/index.md

 	* More competition but many are low quality

 Note:
 Android is the most popular mobile operating system and is available on a huge range of devices.
+This link is a bit older but newer stats suggest similar numbers (but are behind a paywall)
 There are also many versions available, new applications do not always run on old versions.
 This makes it hard to support all the different devices and versions available.
 Android has a reputation for having more apps but of a lower quality